 Why are cash offers preferred in Columbus’s housing market?

-- Closings can happen in about a week.
+- Closings can happen in about 7-10 days

 Who are the top cash home buyers in Columbus, Ohio?